mverouden/blogdown-academic/content/post/2022-10-17-matlab-installation-wurclient/index.md

 The Matlab<sup>&#174;</sup> version in Software Center for WURclient computers has two major drawbacks:

 1. It is not always the latest version available.
-While writing this post the version in Sofware Center, as stated above, is `MATLAB R2021b (for NON commercial use only)`, whereas the latest version on the site of The Mathworks<sup>&#174;</sup> is `Matlab R2022b`.
 2. It requires an internet connection to the WURNET to be able to check out a license.
 Outside a WUR location (campus or otherwise) a VPN connection will enable checkout of the license file.

 {{% callout warning %}}